azavea/raster-vision/src/model_training/README.md

 ## Preparing datasets

 Before running any experiments locally, the data needs to be prepared so that Keras can consume it.
-This involves splitting large images into tiles and saving them in a specific directory structure.
-For the
-[ISPRS 2D Semantic Labeling Potsdam dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-potsdam.html), you can download the data after filling out the [request form](http://www2.isprs.org/commissions/comm3/wg4/data-request-form2.html).
+For the [ISPRS 2D Semantic Labeling Potsdam dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-potsdam.html), you can download the data after filling out the [request form](http://www2.isprs.org/commissions/comm3/wg4/data-request-form2.html).
 After following the link to the Potsdam dataset, download `1_DSM_normalisation.zip`, `4_Ortho_RGBIR.zip`, `5_Labels_for_participants.zip`, and `5_Labels_for_participants_no_Boundary.zip`.
 Then unzip the files into
 `/opt/data/datasets/potsdam`, resulting in `/opt/data/datasets/potsdam/1_DSM_normalisation/`, etc.

-Then run `python -m model_training.data.preprocess`.
+Then run `python -m model_training.data.generators --preprocess`.
 This will generate `/opt/data/datasets/processed_potsdam`.
-As a test, you may want to run `python -m model_training.data.generators` which will generate PDF files that visualize samples produced by the data generator.
-These samples will appear in  `/opt/data/datasets/processed_potsdam/train/gen_samples/`.
+As a test, you may want to run `python -m model_training.data.generators --plot` which will generate PDF files that visualize samples produced by the data generator in  `/opt/data/results/gen_samples/`.
  To make the processed data available for use on EC2, upload a zip file of `/opt/data/datasets/processed_potsdam` named `processed_potsdam.zip` to the `otid-data` bucket.

 ## Running experiments